FeliciaCoding/HEIG_DAI_InternetAppDev/01.03-git-github-and-markdown/01-course-material/README.md

   the default behavior of Git.
 - **Rebase**: append the source branch to the target branch so no new commits are created.
 This is a more advanced technique.
+> [ My note ]
+>
+> - It looks like the source was appended, but what really happened is the source commits were copied and replayed on top of target.
+>
+>   main: A — B — C
+>
+>   feature: A — B — D — E
+>
+>   feature after rebase : A — B — C - D' — E'
+>
+> - Rebase does create new commit objects (new SHAs) for the rebased commits.
+They contain the same changes/messages, but they are technically new commits (D', E' above).
+>
 - **Squash**: combine multiple commits into a single one to reduce the number of commits in a branch.